jsdoc2md/dmd/test/md/lodash.md

 <a name="_.findIndex"></a>
 ###_.findIndex(array, [predicate], [thisArg]) ⇒ `number`
-This method is like `_.find` except that it returns the index of the first element the predicate returns truthy for, instead of the element itself.
+This method is like `_.find` except that it returns the index of the first element `predicate` returns truthy for, instead of the element itself.

 If a property name is provided for `predicate` the created "_.pluck" style callback returns the property value of the given element.